School Holiday Activities for just £2 per day!

 Need some affordable child care for the school holidays or keen to make sure your children remain active and social during the school break?
-School’s Out is the perfect solution providing Nottingham families with a popular and highly successful scheme that allows them to try and take part in a vast variety sports, play board games and try their hand at arts and crafts.
+Our school holiday programme is the perfect solution, providing Nottingham families with a popular and highly successful scheme that allows them to try and take part in a vast variety sports, play board games and try their hand at arts and crafts.

 Sports include: Badminton, Basketball, Cricket, Dodgeball, Football, Handball, Hockey, Rounders, Athletics, Mini Tennis, Table Tennis, Netball, Arts and Crafts.

-What you need to know about School’s Out
+What you need to know about the programme:

-How much does it cost: £1 per day.
-There is an additional charge of £2.10p at Nottingham City Council Leisure Centre and £1.80 at Portland Centre for those wishing to go swimming
+How much does it cost: £2 per day.
+There is an additional charge at Nottingham City Council Leisure Centre and at Portland Centre for swimming.

-- Please note that pre booked places will be held until 9:30 for each day of the programme.
-If those children, who have pre booked, have not registered by this time, their places will be opened up to those children who are paying on the day.
+Pre-booked places will be held until 9:30 for each day of the programme.
+If those children, who have pre-booked, have not registered by this time, their places will be opened up to those children who are paying on the day.

 Southglade Leisure Centre